Clwydian Range and Dee Valley

-The Clwydian Range and Dee Valley (Bryniau Clwyd a Dyffryn Dyfrdwy) is a designated Area of Outstanding Natural Beauty (AONB) and proposed national park, located in north-east Wales, covering the Clwydian Range (Bryniau Clwyd), and the valley of the River Dee (Afon Dyfrdwy).
+The Clwydian Range and Dee Valley (Bryniau Clwyd a Dyffryn Dyfrdwy) is a designated Area of Outstanding Natural Beauty (AONB; also known as a National Landscape) located in north-east Wales, covering the Clwydian Range (Bryniau Clwyd), and the valley of the River Dee (Afon Dyfrdwy).

-Designated in 1985 as the Clwydian Range AONB, and expanded to its current form in 2011, the Area of Outstanding Natural Beauty includes: medieval field systems, open heather moorland, prehistoric hillforts, limestone crags, broad leaved woodland, wooded valleys, and farmland.
+Designated in 1985 as the Clwydian Range AONB, and expanded to its current extent in 2011, the Area of Outstanding Natural Beauty includes: medieval field systems, open heather moorland, prehistoric hillforts, limestone crags, broad leaved woodland, wooded valleys, and farmland.

 The AONB falls within the jurisdiction of the local authorities of Denbighshire, Flintshire, and Wrexham County Borough, with the majority, 80% of the AONB in Denbighshire, and the remaining 20% split evenly between the other two authorities.
 The AONB is the largest of only five AONBs in Wales, and one of the 46 in the United Kingdom.
 Additionally, it is one of only 8 protected areas of Wales.
 Long-distance footpaths; Offa's Dyke Path, and the Clwydian Way pass through the AONB.
-The area of the Clwydian Range and Dee Valley AONB is 390 km2, and has been proposed by the Welsh Government to become Wales' fourth national park.
+The area of the Clwydian Range and Dee Valley AONB is 390 km2, and has been proposed by the Welsh Government to be replaced by a Glyndŵr National Park, which would be Wales' fourth national park.